-- if either Replace battery A or Replace battery B message is displayed.
-This message indicates that the full-charge capacity of the used battery has considerably degraded compared to the design capacity of a new battery. - if either Battery A failure or Battery B failure message is displayed.
+- if the Replace monitor battery message is displayed.
+This message indicates that the fullcharge capacity of the used battery has considerably degraded compared to the design capacity of a new battery. - if the Battery failure message is displayed.

-Remove the battery from the patient monitor and install a new battery according to the battery installation instructions in the Hardware Installation section
+Remove the battery from the patient monitor and install a new battery according to the battery installation instructions in the Hardware Installation section messages and codes for more detailed information about the battery status and operating condition.